corybrunson/ordr/README.md

     978-84-923846.
     <https://www.fbbva.es/microsite/multivariate-statistics/biplots.html>

-[^2]: The term *ordination* is most prevalent among ecologists; to my
+[^2]: The term *ordination* is most prevalent among ecologists; no
-    knowledge, no catch-all term is in common use outside ecology.
+    catch-all term seems to be in common use outside ecology.

 [^3]: This is not a hard rule: PCA is often used to compress data before
     clustering, and LDA uses dimension reduction to perform